yuntaozhang999/yuntaozhang999.github.io/_pages/about.md

 ## Unique Skillset

   With a strong foundation in analytical chemistry and a deep interest in computer science and AI, I have developed a unique interdisciplinary profile.
-My work combines hands-on expertise in mass spectrometry and biologics with advanced computational approaches—including Python, machine learning, deep learning, and AI agent frameworks.
-This enables me to design innovative solutions for complex scientific challenges, from high-throughput data processing and expert-level data interpretation to generating deep biological insights.
+My work combines hands-on expertise in mass spectrometry and biologics with advanced computational approaches.
+I specialize in **fine-tuning and applying state-of-the-art foundation models**—such as **ST-Tahoe for single-cell perturbation prediction** and **Boltz-2 for structural biology**—to solve complex scientific challenges.
+My skills span the full MLOps lifecycle, from setting up and managing GPU-powered training environments on **GCP and Domino Data Lab** to employing modern development tools like **Docker and UV** for reproducibility.
+This enables me to bridge the gap between cutting-edge AI and practical scientific discovery, from high-throughput data processing to generating deep biological insights.

 ## Impact & Achievements

+- **Advanced Model Fine-Tuning:** Systematically fine-tuned the ST-Tahoe foundation model for gene perturbation analysis, diagnosing and resolving complex issues like representation mismatch and optimizer state conflicts to significantly improve performance.
+This work involves deep analysis of model architecture, loss functions, and training dynamics on enterprise-level platforms.
 - **Biologics Characterization at BMS:** Led the implementation of carbene footprinting for high-resolution epitope/paratope mapping, and developed novel LC-MS methods to support bispecific, ADC, and CAR-T programs.
 - **Workflow Automation:** Created automated toolkits for LC-MS sequence generation and AI-powered data communication, reducing manual setup time from minutes to seconds and minimizing errors.
 - **AI for Analytical Chemistry:** Built tools that leverage large language models (LLMs) for expert comment generation and interactive data visualization, improving clarity and decision-making.